NUWiNS/pam2021-60ghz-throughput-prediction-data/README.md

 <img src="hardware-setup/setup.png" width="30%"/>

 As can be seen, the smartphone ([ASUS ROG Phone II](https://rog.asus.com/us/phones/rog-phone-ii-model/)) is placed in a [Google Cardboard VR Headset](https://arvr.google.com/cardboard/).
-There are basically 3 dimensions of motion for the smartphone.
+There are basically 3 dimensions of motion for the smartphone:

 1) Rotation w.r.t. the Azimuth axis (X-axis in figure)
 2) Rotation w.r.t. the Pitch axis (Y-axis in figure)
 3) Translation motion along the Slide axis

 This setup which allows us to simulatenously move the smartphone in all 3 dimensions is enabled by using the [Cinetics Lynx 3-Axis Slider](https://cinetics.com/lynx-3-axis-slider/).
+Please take a look at the GIF in the `hardware-setup` folder for a visual demonstration of how the slider moves ([source](https://cinetics.com/lynx-3-axis-slider/)).

+The [Dragonframe](https://www.dragonframe.com) software allowed us to programmatically control the Lynx setup to perform custom mobility patterns at various speeds.